 Here are 10 tips for hosting the perfect pretty Southern shower.

 1. You don’t have to do it alone.
 For this recent event, all the groom’s aunts banned together (there were five total) to host the shower.
-It was truly a team effort including help with the preparations, event planning, and of course the costs.
+It was truly a team effort including help with the preparations, event planners like Washington DC event planners for planning and of course the costs.
 This shower split five ways was fairly economical thanks to a few penny-pinching ideas.

 2. Find decorations from your local dollar store.
 Paper doilies are so under-rated.
 They can add a little loveliness to an otherwise plain table.
 Fake flower petals and bouquets (when positioned correctly) can be precious, as are the paper bridal dresses.
 Check out your local gift/stationary store for Bride & Groom Christmas ornaments which can serve as a decoration, as well as a gift for the happy couple.

 3. Place pictures of the couple throughout the event space.
 For this shower, we were lucky that the groom’s mother had framed a few of the engagement photos.

 4. A dessert section is a sweet treat.
 We opted for cake pops from Gabriel’s bakery in Marietta, Ga., frosted to look like wedding attire.
 The bridal pops were red velvet (our bride’s favorite flavor) and the groom’s with black bow-ties were chocolate, and with white bow-ties were a yellow cake.
 Along with the cake pops, we also picked up mini cupcakes.

 5. A framed chalkboard add’s a touch of kitschy cuteness, plus you can reuse this piece again for other parties just by writing a different message.
 We thought “Love is sweet” worked well for our dessert table.